Latif Kapadia

 Latif Kapadia (لطيف کپاڈیا) (27 March 1934 – 29 March 2002) was a Pakistani stage and television actor.

 Career

-Born on 27 March 1934 in Nashik, a city in the Maharashtra state of British India of Gujarati descent.
+Born on 27 March 1934 in Nashik, a city in the Maharashtra state of British India, he was of Gujarati descent.
 His parents originated from Abrama village near Navsari, Gujarat.
 Latif Kapadia migrated to Karachi at the age of 13 with his family and started his career as a stage actor.
 In 1953, Kapadia began his acting career.

 A few years later, Kapadia started acting with the Avant-Garde Arts Theatre.
 He then expanded to television plays with Pakistan Television in 1967.

 During his television career, Kapadia appeared in the following plays: